franburstall/franburstall.github.io/_posts/2022-06-14-blog-wish-list.md

     [here](https://github.com/sergodeeva/sergodeeva.github.io).
     [DONE: it was easier than expected---see next [post]({% post_url 2022-06-19-jekyll-tags-2022 %}).]
--   Excerpts on the home page [DONE]
+-   Descriptions on the home page [DONE]